ITU's 160 anniversary

 Online Open Consultations are launched by the CWG-Internet and are held throughout the period between two successive CWG-Internet meetings.
 This process gives an opportunity to all stakeholders from all nations to express their views with regard to the topic(s) under discussion.

-The deadline for responses is 8 August 2025.
+The deadline for responses was 8 August 2025.

-This Online Open Consultation will be followed by a Physical Open Consultation meeting.
-More information on this meeting will be shared in due course.
+This Online Open Consultation will be followed by a Physical Open Consultation meeting, 12 September 2025, 1430-1730 hours, Room K:

 Discussions during the Physical Open Consultation meeting will be based on the responses received during the Online Open Consultation process, which will be consolidated in a single document ("Compilation Document").

-At the Physical Open Consultation meeting, respondents to the Online Open Consultation will have the opportunity to present their submitted views and to have a fruitful discussion with the other participants, including Members of the CWG-Internet.
+At the Physical Open Consultation meeting, respondents to the Online Open Consultation will have the opportunity to present their submitted views and to have a fruitful discussion with other participants, including members of the CWG-Internet.

 Responses >>